The Cast of 'Nobody Wants This:' Who Plays Who in the Netflix Rom-Com Series

 (Image credit: Stefania Rosini/Netflix)

-Netflix's latest hit series Nobody Wants This is an excellent rom-com, and like all great rom-coms, it has the perfect cast for its love story.
-Created by Erin Foster, the 10-episode must-watch series follows Joanne (Kristen Bell), an opinionated sex podcaster, and Noah (Adam Brody), a very hot rabbi.
-Though the pair want to be together (don't worry, Hot Priest fans, rabbis can date), they deal with several societal challenges, including the well-meaning judgment of their families.
+Netflix's hit series Nobody Wants This is an excellent rom-com, and like all great rom-coms, it has the perfect cast for its love story.
+Created by Erin Foster, the must-watch series follows Joanne (Kristen Bell), an opinionated sex podcaster, and Noah (Adam Brody), a very hot rabbi.
+Although the pair wants to be together (don't worry, Hot Priest fans, rabbis can date), they deal with several societal challenges, including the well-meaning judgment of their families.

 To bring the story to life, the Netflix romance series gathered many familiar faces, including legendary Jewish actors and L.A.-based comedy stars (including several The Good Place alums).
-Read on to learn more about the lovable cast of Nobody Wants This.
+Now back for its second season, the Netflix original has pulled in some of its stars's real-life partners to appear in the on-screen love story.
+Below, read on to learn more about the lovable cast of Nobody Wants This season 2.

 Kristen Bell as Joanne